shannonlabumn/shannonlabumn.github.io/currentmembers.md

 </div>
 </figure>

 Xiaoxi is a post-doc in Shannon Lab.
-She earned her B.S. in plant pathology and entomology at Nanjing Agriculture University in Chine and Ph.D. in biochemistry and molecular biology from Mississippi State University where she studied protein post-translational modifications, gene function, and QTL mapping in rice.
+She earned her B.S. in plant pathology and entomology at Nanjing Agriculture University in China and Ph.D. in biochemistry and molecular biology from Mississippi State University where she studied protein post-translational modifications, gene function, and QTL mapping in rice.
 She joined the lab after completing a post-doc at the University of Nebraska-Lincoln, where she involved research aspects on machine learning classification and comparative genomics of grasses species including maize, sorghum, and seteria.
 In the Shannon Lab, Xiaoxi is studying dihaploid potatoes; and GWAS on morphological traits.
 For a list of Xiaoxi's publications, <a href = "https://scholar.google.com/citations?hl=en&user=lDDTcioAAAAJ"> click here.
 </a>
 </p>